MikeNolan678/Strava-Segment-Explorer/README.md

 <br />

-2. **StravaSegmentExplorerDataAccess:** This project is responsible for all data access and manipulation logic, including SQL Server and API calls to Strava's API.
-It ustilises Dapper as an ORM for interacting with the database.
+2. **StravaSegmentExplorerDataAccess:** This project is responsible for all data access and manipulation logic, including SQL Server and calls to Strava's API.
+It utilises Dapper as an ORM for interacting with the database.

     - API calls are made to the Strava API (https://developers.strava.com/).
     - Activity information is retrieved and processed, before being returned to the relevant Controller in ASP.Net Core MVC.